Christopher Morel Player Props: Cubs vs. Cardinals

-Christopher Morel -- with a slugging percentage of .235 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs versus the St. Louis Cardinals, with Jack Flaherty on the mound, on July 21 at 2:20 PM ET.
+The Chicago Cubs, including Christopher Morel (.206 slugging percentage in past 10 games, including zero home run), take on starter Miles Mikolas and the St. Louis Cardinals at Wrigley Field, Saturday at 2:20 PM ET.

-He had a hitless showing in his most recent game (0-for-3 with an RBI) against the Cardinals.
+In his last game he had a one-hit performance (1-for-4) against the Cardinals.

 Christopher Morel Game Info & Props vs. the Cardinals